Connie Carpenter-Phinney: Personal life

 Carpenter-Phinney is married to fellow Olympic medalist and retired professional cyclist Davis Phinney, with whom she has two children, Taylor and Kelsey.
-As of 2015 She lived in Boulder, CO where she is an entrepreneur and also on the board of the Davis Phinney Foundation.
-Taylor competed at the 2008 and 2012 Olympics, the eighteen-year-old coming seventh in the individual pursuit.
-In London, Taylor earned fourth-place finishes in both the road race and individual time trial prior to his retirement in 2019.
+As of 2015 she lived in Boulder, Colorado where she was an entrepreneur and also on the board of the Davis Phinney Foundation.
+Taylor competed at the 2008 and 2012 Olympics.
+In the 2008 Games, the eighteen-year-old Phinney placed seventh in the individual pursuit.
+In the 2012 London Games, Taylor earned fourth-place finishes in both the road race and individual time trial.
+He was a professional cyclist and competed in world-class races such as Paris-Roubaix, Milan-San Remo, and the Tour of California prior to his retirement in 2019.